Mostafa-Mohammedi/Backend-Latest-Exchange-Rate/README.md

 Add the start project to ExchangeRate.
 Inside the Package manager Console check that the Default project is Infrastructure.

-Add the migration and  configure the database by following the documentation https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=vs
+Add the migration and  configure the database by following the documentation <br />
+https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=vs

 We can run the project by setting the startup project as multiple and starting the Web API without the debugging.

-We can run the project by adding the currency that for the conversion. see all currency and currency code in documentation https://fixer.io/symbols
+We can run the project by adding the currency that for the conversion. see all currency and currency code in documentation. <br />
+https://fixer.io/symbols